akosdudas/automated-homework-evaluation/docs/using-github/further-automation.md

 [Ahk GitHub Automation](https://github.com/akosdudas/ahk-github-monitor) is a set of tools, open-source, of course, that enable such automation.
 It consists of:

 - _GitHub Monitor_: An Azure function written in .NET Core with a http webhook registered as a GitHub Application that manages the workflow of homework submissions.
-Performs automatic actions on repositories acting as submissions and monitors proper usage of pull reqeusts.
+Performs automatic actions on repositories acting as submissions and monitors proper usage of pull requests.
 - _Publish Results to PR_: A containerized Go application that processes the output of evaluator applications and publishes the results to the student into a pull request, as well as forwarding it to the grade management application.
 - _Grade Management_: An Azure function written in .NET Core that accepts grades from the other applications and stores them in Azure CosmosDB database.
 Helps teachers by reducing the administration of submissions and grades.